CFA Institute Responds to SEC Proposal on Climate-Related Disclosures: 5 Key Takeaways

 - transition by most significant industries and largest registrants first would be reasonable.

-- We support disaggregation GHG emission disclosures by scope, type of GHG within scope, location, geography, segment, and upstream and downstream category.
+- We support disaggregation of GHG emission disclosures by scope, type of GHG within scope, location, geography, segment, and upstream and downstream category.
 We support a visual display of disaggregation.

 - We believe comparative period disclosures can be built on a go forward basis.